sake92/squery/README.md

 ```

 Actually, the type of value needs to have a `SqlWrite[T]` typeclass instance implemented.
-So if something is missing from squery, you can add it to your codebase, and contribute back to squery! :)
+Please contribute back to squery when you find something is missing! :)

 ## Dynamic queries

-Of course, in the real world, you will need to compose queries dynamically in runtime.
+Of course, in the real world, you will need to compose queries dynamically at runtime.
 A common example on the web is when you have a sorting functionality.
-You usually have an enum of sortable fields and based on it you sort the result.

 ```scala
 enum SortCustomersField: